pacs-course/pacs-examples/Examples/src/LineSearch/README.md

 - A rather complete code (however, read the notes) that implements one of the basic technique for optimization.
 - The use of polymorphism to select different implementations of the descent direction computation
 - The use of aggregates to store the parameters of the algorithm in a single place
+- The use of mutable objects for the private state variables of the class part of the interface
+- The use of smart pointers to manage the memory of the descent direction objects

 ##Notes##

 The object containing the concrete implementation of the descent direction is stored in the LineSearchSolver class as a unique pointer to the base class.
-Since I have not implemented cloning it means that the object has to be passed as unique pointer by **moving** the pointer.
-Moreover, as a consequence LineSearchSolver class is not copy-constructible nor copy-assigneable.
-But I think it is not a great limitation.
+I have  implemented cloning toenable a proper composition with a polymorphic objects.

 Many improvement can be made.
 For instance:
 - reading options from a text (maybe GetPot) file;